zschmidt/autoGrader/server/README.md

 ## Travis Notes

+After the user hits the index page, they will have a repo for every module.
+It is at this point that they will need to go to Travis CI and enable all repos (I cannot see a way to automate this).

 The Travis YML file is very important, but it's tough to make changes by committing and seeing if it works.
 To fix that, there's a lint'r here: